ARMmbed/uvisor-helloworld/README.md

 The application endlessly calls the `secure_print()` function, which prints a message containing a secret.
 The output is shown on the USB serial port.

 Currently only the following configuration is supported:
-- Freescale FRDM-K64F board
+- Freescale FRDM-K64F board (GCC ARM Embedded toolchain)

-- GCC ARM Embedded Toolchain
+This example relies on the security features provided by the uVisor yotta module, called uvisor-lib.
+Refer to its [documentation](https://github.com/ARMmbed/uvisor-lib) for implementation-specific details.
+Please note that the official documentation for the uVisor, found [here](https://github.com/ARMmbed/uvisor), describes the higher level security model, instead.

 ### HowTo

 #### Build

 This is a yotta executable.
-You need the latest [yotta](https://github.com/ARMmbed/yotta) release version (latest tested: 0.0.36) and all of its dependencies.
+You need the latest [yotta](https://github.com/ARMmbed/yotta) release version (latest tested: 0.0.40) and all of its dependencies.
 See also the [yotta documentation](http://armmbed.github.io/yotta/) for further details about the installation and the build process.

 Assuming you have cloned this repository, move to its folder.
 Select target, install and build:
 ```bash